Paul-Asamoah-Boadu/Predicting-the-Cooling-Load-of-Buildings/README.md

 - Correlation Heatmap: I created a correlation heatmap to visualize the pairwise correlations between the features.
 I found that the 'Relative Compactness', 'Surface Area', 'Wall Area', 'Roof Area', and 'Overall Height' have strong negative correlations with the Cooling Load.
 'Glazing Area' has a strong positive correlation with the Cooling Load, while 'Orientation' and 'Glazing Area Distribution' have weak correlations with Cooling Load.

 - Pairplot: I created a pairplot to visualize the relationships between all pairs of features.
 This also helps to identify any potential outliers and identify any possible nonlinear relationships between the variables.

+<a id="tools"></a>
+<h2>Tools Used</h2>

+The project was done on the __Jupyter Notebook__ environment, and the required packages and libraries to run this project include:

+- NumPy
+- Pandas
+- Scikit-learn
+- XGBoost
+- Matplotlib.pyplot
+- Seaborn

+<a id="model"></a>
+<h2>Model Building</h2>

+The data splited into training and testing sets.
+Train and evaluate the performance of 5 different machine learning models:
+The following regression algorithms are used in this project:

+Lasso
+Ridge
+Decision Tree Regressor
+Bagging Regressor
+Random Forest Regressor
+Gradient Boosting Regressor
+AdaBoost Regressor
+Optimize the best-performing model using Grid Search Cross-Validation.
+Evaluate the final model on the test set.

+<a id="selection"></a>
+<h2>Model Selection</h2>

+Four different models were built for this project, and the performance of each model was visualized using a custom function `model_perf_visual()` that compares the actual and predicted values.
+The four models used were: